Universality and its limits in non-Hermitian many-body quantum chaos using the Sachdev-Ye-Kitaev model: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper, we have studied long-range correlations of the non-Hermitian SYK model by means of the number variance and the spectral form factor of the real parts of the eigenvalues with results for the Ginibre or Ginibre-like ensembles as a benchmark.
 To eliminate unfolding ambiguities we have only considered non-Hermitian SYK models with a radially symmetric spectrum.
 A feature of spectral correlations of the real parts of the eigenvalues is that eigenvalues that are many level spacings apart, and are essentially uncorrelated, can have real parts that are close.
-This results in Poisson statistics already after a time scale of $\sim \sqrt D$.
+This results in Poisson statistics already after a timescale of $\sim \sqrt D$.
 The early onset of Poisson statistics has the consequence that the collective spectral fluctuations can no longer be separated from universal eigenvalue fluctuations.

 For small times, the spectral form factor deviates from the Ginibre result and shows an oscillatory behavior with a period conjugate to the overall width of the spectrum and an amplitude decreasing with time that is very sensitive to the number $q$ of interacting Majoranas, a parameter that controls the fraction of independent matrix elements of the Hamiltonian in Fock space.
 The area below the peak is proportional to $2^{N/2} / \binom{N}{q}$ and decreases rapidly going from $q=2$ to $q=6$.
 Averaging over the oscillations, the small-time behavior of the spectral form factor is similar to that of Hermitian systems with a correlation hole.
-Although this is a typical feature of strongly-interacting quantum chaotic systems, in this case, it is caused by collective ensemble fluctuations rather than by the non-universal dynamics at that time scale.
-Therefore, the nHSYK model describes both generic features of the universal quantum ergodic state reached around the Heisenberg time and non-universal, but still rather generic, properties of quantum interacting systems in its approach to ergodicity.
+Although this is a typical feature of strongly interacting quantum chaotic systems, in this case, it is caused by collective ensemble fluctuations rather than by the nonuniversal dynamics at that timescale.
+Therefore, the nHSYK model describes both generic features of the universal quantum ergodic state reached around the Heisenberg time and nonuniversal, but still rather generic, properties of quantum interacting systems in its approach to ergodicity.